 Scallion-Ginger Beef & Broccoli

 Whip up a chef-quality stir-fry recipe at home.
-This beef and broccoli stir-fry packs in more vegetables and nearly halves the calories of what you would find in a restaurant.
-And this healthy dinner takes just 30 minutes to prep, so it's about as quick as takeout too.
+This beef and broccoli stir-fry packs in the vegetables and takes just 30 minutes to prep.
 Ginger, which adds a lively kick to this stir-fry, has long been touted for its power to settle stomachs.
 But that's not its only superpower: preliminary research suggests it may improve blood sugar and inflammation too.

 Quick Beef & Barley Soup

 Quick-cooking barley and sirloin help get this beef-and-barley soup on the table in a snap--and it doubles easily.
 If leftovers get too thick in the fridge, add a little broth when you reheat it.
 Serve with crusty bread and a glass of malbec.

 Your traditional steak and potato dinner gets a makeover in this recipe by swapping starchy potatoes for whole-grain brown rice.
 Be wary of your portion size for steak, it should be about the size of a deck of cards.